wjtje/Trackless-sever/README.md

 A basic account with a username of `admin` and with a password `admin` has been created.
 You can use a program like postman to interface with the server.
-All the api are documented in the `api/swagger.json`
+All the api's are documented in the `api/swagger.json`

 ## Npm commands